 - Starting in the top left corner, visitors spot the newspaper’s logo first.

 - Directly underneath the logo is the headline, followed by the image along the same horizontal stem.

 - Continuing down the vertical stem, visitors fixate on the bright green CTA button.

 - If they choose to continue further down the vertical stem, they will learn what they can expect when signing up for unlimited access.

 It’s your turn to use the F-Pattern

 Including all of the necessary post-click landing page elements is important for conversions, but their layout is just as important.

 The F-Pattern design helps you establish a visual hierarchy and an intentional flow for getting visitors to focus on specific elements.
 If you can get them to follow the path you want, they’ll be less likely to bounce and instead be more engaged and take action on your page.

 With these examples in mind, it’s your turn to put the F-Layout into practice.
-Create your own professional post-click landing page with Instapage, the designer-friendly platform and the only solution to have 100% customization.
+Create your own professional post-click landing page with Instapage, request an Enterprise demo today.